thomasperi/clumpyjs/docs/reference.md

 # Reference

 This page documents Clumpy, method by method.
-The examples are out of context and show only the invocation of the method.
 See the usage guide for more information on how to use these methods together.

 * [Constructor](#constructor)